Vaibhav-Kumar-K-R/Live-Chat-app/README.md

-# 💬 Live Chat App
+# 💬 Chat Rooms Live

 A real-time, full-stack chat application built with **Socket.IO**, **TailwindCSS**, **Radix UI**, and a **Node.js + TypeScript** backend.
 Users can instantly create chat rooms and exchange messages in real time.